HNoMS Helge Ingstad (F313): Salvage operations

+After the Helge Ingstad was evacuated, other vessels were used to prevent it from slipping back into the water.

+By 9 November 2018 thick cable wires were used to anchor the hull to the shore to prevent it from sinking into the water.

+Subsequently, on 13 November 2018 Rear Admiral Nils Andreas Stensoenes, head of Norway's navy announced that the wires had snapped overnight.
+Apart from the main mast most of the ship was under water.

 The Norwegian Navy inspected Helge Ingstad; the Norwegian Blueye Pioneer underwater drone was used.
 Poor weather hampered salvage operations through December 2018; with the planned date to raise the ship being delayed until late January 2019.

 The lifting operation began on 26 February 2019.
 On 27 February 2019, due to weather concerns, the partially raised ship was moved to a location which is better protected from the elements, where further salvage work took place.
 The ship and the two heavy lift vessels (Rambiz and Gulliver) reached the Semco Maritime yard at Hanøytangen on 28 February 2019.
 Boarding parties consisting of some 300 people, including around 100 members of Helge Ingstad's original crew, assisted in pumping out the remaining water so that the ship could be placed on a barge and fully salvaged.
 Helge Ingstad was successfully placed on Boa barge 33 on 2 March 2019 and arrived at the Haakonsvern naval base on 3 March 2019, for removal of spare parts and sensitive equipment.